ibemedominic/consentmanagement/README.md

 -   This assumes you have a `dist/server.js` and `public/js/app.js` already built.

 We will use this script in production.
 We don't need all the auto-restart stuff from the `watch:*` scripts.
 Just start the server and be done with it.
-You would need to setup the environment variables specified in the .env file in your environment first before running if deploying in a container like docker, kindly ensure that the right CMD commands are provided in your Dockerfile to execute
+You would need to setup the environment variables specified in the .env file in your environment first before running in production mode.

+if deploying in a container like docker, kindly ensure that the right CMD commands are provided in your Dockerfile to execute

 The following Environment variables are required to connect to the Database as well as configure the server in production

 DB_PORT=3306
 DB_HOST=localhost
 DB_USER=<username>
 DB_PASSWORD=<password>
 DB_NAME=didomi
 PORT=3000

 In development mode, you would need to create a file called `.env` in the root folder and place all the environment variables there